MichaelNeas/laboratory/checklist.md

                 - code examples in C
             - cons:
                 - can be as dense or impenetrable as CLRS, and in some cases, CLRS may be a better alternative for some subjects
-                - chapters 7, 8, 9 can be painful to try to follow, as some items are not explained well or require more brain than I have
+                - chapters 7, 8, 9 can be painful to try to follow
-                - don't get me wrong: I like Skiena, his teaching style, and mannerisms, but I may not be Stony Brook material.
         - algorithm catalog:
             - this is the real reason you buy this book.
             - about to get to this part.
 Will update here once I've made my way through it.